Headlight Fog and How To Fix It

 Is fogging in your headlight really bad?

 No, it's just like your windows misting up, or a cold can sweating in the summer.
-In the same way it disappears of its own accord unless the seal is damaged.
+In the same way, it disappears of its own accord unless the seal is damaged.
 The only difference between humidity inside your headlights, or inside your car is in your car you can turn on a fan to cool down and circulate air quickly.
 Whereas there is no fan in the headlight, except in those fitted with LEDs.

 This would only be the case if the condensation extended up to the part of the lens from where light is emitted in front of your vehicle.
 It would then cause the light to be unevenly distributed, resulting in glare for oncoming drivers.
 Generally speaking, however, condensation affects only those parts of the lens that are outside the light emission zone.
 Condensation particularly likes to collect at the bottom in the sharp-angled corners that designers work into the housings.
 Ventilation has a hard time reaching these nooks and crannies which is why you may see droplets pooling.

-It is not a great thing to have a water in your headlight though.
+It is not a great thing to have water in your headlight though.
 It can create corrosion that may damage electrical components, LEDs, wiring, and permanently damage chrome or discolor your lenses from the inside.
-If you have an isolated case of moisture or fogging a good way to deal with it is remove the light bulb and dust cover, in a dry environment, and use a medium-powered hair dryer to blow warm dry air into and circulate through the headlight.
+If you have an isolated case of moisture or fogging a good way to deal with it is to remove the light bulb and dust cover, in a dry environment, and use a medium-powered hair dryer to blow warm dry air into and circulate through the headlight.

 What can I do to prevent fogging?